 When you think of Scandinavia, you might imagine the forests of Finland, Iceland’s volcanoes, or perhaps the fjords of Norway.
 Or perhaps Aquavit, reindeer, and Vikings?
-Yet, while tech startups might not be among the first things to spring to mind, the Nordic countries have always been known for their innovation and ingenuity.
+Yet, while a tech startup might not be among the first things to spring to mind, the Nordic countries have always been known for their innovative technology and ingenuity.

 Sweden, in particular, has often been viewed as a hub of creativity.
 This wonderful country is home to a number of indispensable creations; from tetra packs and clothing zippers to implantable pacemakers, and of course, IKEA.
 Even the world-famous LEGO has a Nordic origin, with its creators hailing from Denmark.

-This penchant for inventiveness has only increased in recent years, and the Nordic countries are certainly a region to watch if you want to stay up-to-date with the latest and greatest within the tech industry.
+This penchant for inventiveness and innovative technology has only increased in recent years, and the Nordic countries are certainly a region to watch if you want to stay up-to-date with the latest and greatest within the nordic tech industry.

-Here are just a few of these fantastic startups to keep your eye on in the months and years to come.
+Here are just a few of these fantastic nordic tech startups to keep your eye on in the months and years to come.

 [Related Article - Top 25 Most Badass Startups in Denmark]